Not sure what to eat on a ketogenic diet? Here’s a quick food list for you to reference.

 Fats and Oils

-Keep an eye on your intake for nut or seed based foods, as they can be quite high in inflammatory Omega-6’s – these include things like almonds, walnuts, pine nuts, sunflower oil and corn oil.
+Keep an eye on your intake for nut or seed based foods, as they can be quite high in inflammatory omega 6’s.
+These include items like almonds, walnuts, pine nuts, sunflower oil and corn oil.
 Eating fatty fish and animal meat, keeping snacking to a minimum, and not over-indulging in dessert items that are dense in almond flour is usually enough to keep your omega’s at normal ranges.

-Some ketogenic diet foods that are great for fats and oils (organic and grass-fed sources are preferred):
+Some ketogenic diet foods that are ideal for fats and oils (organic and grass-fed sources are preferred):

 - Olive Oil